lszzy/yaf-php/README.md

 ## Introduction
-The php implements of [yaf](pecl.php.net/package/yaf), forked from [mzsolti/yaf-phpport](https://github.com/mzsolti/yaf-phpport), in order to fit yaf 2.2.9 better
+The php implements of [yaf](pecl.php.net/package/yaf), forked from [mzsolti/yaf-phpport](https://github.com/mzsolti/yaf-phpport), in order to fit yaf 2.2.9 better, thanks to the original author

 ## Changelog
 2015-01-12: